timholy/SnoopCompile.jl/docs/src/snoopr.md

 then `callf` would have multiple children.
 This is often seen with more complex, real-world tests.
 As a medium-complexity example, try the following:

+!!! info
+    Any demonstration involving real-world packages might be altered from what is shown here by new releases of the relevant packages.

 ```julia
 julia> using Revise